pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" voucher="ABCDE123456"></pretix-widget>
 ```

-This way, the widget will only display products that can be bought with the voucher and prices will be changed as defined by the voucher.
+This way, the widget will only display products that customers can buy with the voucher and prices will change as defined by the voucher.
 For an example of a widget with a preselected voucher, see [Offering discounts through the widget](widget.md#offering-discounts-through-the-widget).

 ### Offering only certain products through the widget